 Thin & Sheet Metal Laser Cutting

-Lasers can be used to cut many types of thin metal, including sheet metal, into complex shapes with high precision.
+Lasers can be used to cut many types of thin metal, including sheet metal, such as sheet metal and thin foils, into complex shapes with high precision.
 Pairing the high-energy density of a focused laser spot with on-axis gas assist allows for clean cuts that often require no further processing.
-Laser cutting of thin metals is used in many industries such as automotive, appliances, electronics (PCB), and many more.
+Laser cutting of thin metals is used in many industries such as automotive, appliances, electronics (resistor trimming, LED PCBs), energy (batteries), medical devices, and many more.

 Contact the engineers at Control Micro Systems, Inc. today to learn more about how our custom laser cutting machines can solve your metal cutting needs.

-Advantages of Laser Cutting for Thin & Sheet Metals:
+Advantages of Laser Cutting for Thin Foils & Sheet Metals:

 - No Contact Cutting – No cutting blades to sharpen or replace.
-And, no extra force on the thin metal being cut to prevent warping or other damage.
+And, no extra force on the thin metal being cut prevents warping or other damage.

-- Precise Control – Focused, localized laser energy allows for very narrow cuts with small kerf widths and the ability to cut detailed, intricate patterns into sheet metal.
+- Precise Control – Focused, localized laser energy allows for very narrow cuts with small kerf widths and the ability to cut detailed, intricate patterns into sheet metal and thin foils.

 - No consumables – There are no extra consumable products used in laser cutting of thin metals as in other methods of cutting metal.
 Unlike other methods:

-- Plasma cutting requires specific mixtures of gases to cut specific metals; while, laser cutting using “gas-assist” only uses dry air.
+- Plasma cutting requires specific mixtures of gases to cut specific metals; while, laser cutting using “gas-assist” only uses dry air or standard inert gases.

 - Water jet cutting uses a water plus abrasive mixture that requires replenishment and proper disposal.

-Methods for Laser Cutting Thin & Sheet Metal:
+Methods for Laser Cutting Thin Foils & Sheet Metal:

 Two common methods for laser cutting are: